Teach Pilates

 You can teach Pilates at your yoga studio if you are trained in that field

-Teaching Pilates you are making the client built their body, develop core strength and flexibility.
-It is not the same as yoga and if you want to teach Pilates and yoga then you should be trained in both not just yoga.
-Because physical fitness means proper execution muscular engagement and alignment even over some kind of machines.
+Teaching Pilates, as you are helping the client build their body, develop core strength and flexibility.
+It is not the same as yoga, and if you want to teach Pilates and yoga, then you should be trained in both, not just yoga.
+Because physical fitness means proper execution of muscular engagement and alignment, even over some kinds of machines.

 What Is Similar And Different In Pilates And Yoga?